Manage Dead Shadows

 Tombstone shadows will not appear in resource searches - because they do not exist on the resource.
 But they will work with get operations.
 And they can be searched with noFetch.

-Shadow Graveyard
+Shadow graveyard

 TODO: cleanup of dead shadows. grace period, operation retention period, dead shadow retention period